Ionizing/rsgrad/README.md

 12. Calculate Transition Dipole Moment;
 13. Calculate band gap and print locations of CBM and VBM.
 14. Convert one quantity to other units that representing same energy.
+15. Calculate model non-adiabatic coupling (NAC) for NAMD-LMI (a subset of Hefei-NAMD).

 Wish you have a good time with `rsgrad` ^\_^